fnsneuralsimulator/FNS-simulator/README.md

 `docker run --rm -v $(pwd)/.m2/:/root/.m2 -it --name fns fnsneuralsimulator/fns-simulator:latest compile_fns`

-where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation, and `.m2` is the directory for your maven repositories
+where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation, and `.m2` is the directory for your maven repositories.

+If you need to expand the Java heap size, please insert

 Please refer to the [user guide](https://docs.google.com/document/d/1-oJK6dzu6KIggYonajqVq8xA6mUZ3ZZdBMq7zVMyTcA/export?format=pdf) for additional information.